 Have you ever wondered why you can walk through a neighborhood and each and every lawn looks different?
 It’s as if they have their own personalities, perhaps they reflect the personality of the person that is caring for them.
 Or perhaps the homeowner has good intentions but has just made a few mistakes along the way.
+Click here for your FREE garden and landscape journal- the first step to gardening success!

 Here are 5 of the Biggest Mistakes Homeowners Make – The Lawn and Landscape Edition.